Darrickg/Indonesian-Stock-Tools/README.md

 # Indonesian Stock Tools Web App

-This repository now includes a GitHub Pages web app for parsing IDX/KSEI 5% ownership PDFs directly in the browser.
+This repository consists of automation tools for me to analyize Indonesian stocks.
+It's also published on GitHub pages for anyone to use.
+Right now it only has a parser for IDX's 5% Ownership Docuemnt, but I plan to add more things in the future.

 ## How it works